10 Classic Children’s Books by Women Authors to Read Before You Die

 . . . . . . . . . .

-Here, in our humble opinion, are 10 classic children’s books by women authors to read (or reread) before you die — plus 12 runners up.
+But our mission is to celebrate women authors, so here, in my humble opinion, are 10 classic children’s books by women authors to read (or reread) before you die — plus 12 runners up.

 First, the list of the top 10 that are absolute musts in order of publication date.
 Following that list, you’ll find a dozen runners-up.
 Are there any glaring omissions?
 If so, please comment below the post!